loiht2/k8s-install-bash-shell/README.md

 ## What success looks like

-When the master finishes, you’ll see a line like this on the screen.
+When the master node finishes, you’ll see a line like this on the screen.
 Copy it and run it on each worker node:

 ```bash